StatCan/NBL-CNB/docs/source/polygon_cutting.rst

 Step 1: Cut Geometry Data Preperation
 _____________________________________

 The first step is to convert the parcel fabric from polygons to lines.
+This is required as in order to split the polygons accurately the smallest common geometry must be used
-This is done using the following methodology:
+This is done using the following process:

 1. Geometry is validated using the below function to repair any invalid geometries.